Recap / Star Trek Deep Space Nine S 02 E 03 The Siege

 Sisko: Chief, Li Nalas was THE hero of the Bajoran Resistance.
 He performed extraordinary acts of courage for his people and died for their freedom.
 That's how the history books on Bajor will be written, and that's how I'll remember him when anyone asks.

 - The Alleged Ship: The old fighter Kira and Dax find on the Bajoran moon could only charitably be called functional.
 The thrusters barely work, there's no emergency gear, no sensors, no impulse engines, and no leg room.
 It still lasts longer than you would expect against the militia's superior fighters before being shot down.

-- Die Hard On A Space Station: A downplayed example, as the Starfleet guerrillas are only trying to forestall the Bajoran takeover of the station until Kira and Dax can defuse the situation on Bajor.
+- Die Hard On DS9: A downplayed example, as the Starfleet guerrillas are only trying to forestall the Bajoran takeover of the station until Kira and Dax can defuse the situation on Bajor.

 - Early Installment Weirdness: The fact that Rom bailed on Quark is a strong contrast to his Undying Loyalty later on.

 - Gal In Back: Jadzia does the shooting while Kira does the flying.